jessicarush/html-notes/HTML_elements.md

 An acronym or abbreviation, like *HTML*, *CSS*, etc. The `title` attribute contains the expanded version, like “Hypertext Markup Language”.

 #### `<dfn>`
 Represents the defining instance of a term in HTML.
 The defining instance is often the first use of a term in a document.
-The nearest parent of the `<dfn>` tag must also contain the definition/explanation for the term inside `<dfn>`.
+The nearest parent of the `<dfn>` element must also contain the definition/explanation for the term inside `<dfn>`.

 ```html
 <p><dfn>HTML</dfn> is the standard markup language for creating web pages.</p>